 A Pool of Blue Muscari has Formed Around the Base of Dan Snow’s Retaining Wall.
 In summer, Sedum ‘Vera Jameson’ will Take Over the Show, Concealing the Yellowing Muscari Foliage, Until it Withers Away.

-Narcissus ‘Lemon Silk’ planted with Sedum, near the Base of the Secret Garden Steps.
+Narcissus ‘Snipe’ planted with Sedum, near the Base of the Secret Garden Steps.
 A nearby Daphne and emerging coral bells (Heuchera) will conceal the yellowing daffodil leaves as they die back later in dormancy.